 Denture breath: Testing for and curing it.

-The exact same type of bacteria and debris that accumulates on natural teeth and soft oral tissues will tend to accumulate on false teeth too.
+The exact same types of bacteria and debris that accumulate on natural teeth and soft oral tissues will tend to accumulate on dentures too.

-This includes those types of bacteria that produce the volatile sulfur compounds that are responsible for causing bad breath, people who wear false teeth (either a partial or full set) can find themselves having problems with denture halitosis.
+And since this includes the types of bacteria that produce the volatile sulfur compounds that are responsible for causing bad breath, people who wear false teeth (either a partial or full set) can find themselves having problems with denture halitosis.

-Treatment for denture breath must approach the problem on two fronts.
+Treatment for malodor associated with wearing dentures must approach the problem on two fronts.